sreeharsha5219/JPMC_IncomeClassification/report/Final_Project_report.md

 ## Executive Summary

+For a concise, slide-style overview, see the PDF: `report/Final_Project_report.pdf`.

 - Goal: predict income group (< $50k vs ≥ $50k) and segment the population into actionable personas.
 - Data: CPS 1994–1995 weighted survey; 40 features + year + label; 199,523 rows.
 - Best classifier: XGBoost (hist) with a preprocessing pipeline (one‑hot + scaled numerics).